Get Ready to Cry During Every Single Episode of Netflix's Dogs Documentary Series

 Dogs features a variety of award-winning directors helming various episodes.
 The series tracks six stories from across the globe, including Syria, Japan, Costa Rica, Italy and the United States.
 Each episode tells the story of a different dog.
 See the trailer above.
 It's OK if you cried.
 We did too.

-Glen Zipper developed Dogs, and Amy Berg and Zipper serve as executive producers on the series.
+Dogs was developed by Glen Zipper and Amy Berg, who serve as executive producers.

 Here's what you need to know about the episodes: